Bristol and South Wales Union Railway: Construction and independent operation

 A "Bristol and South Wales Junction Railway" was authorised by an act of Parliament, the Bristol and South Wales Junction Railway Act 1846 (9 & 10 Vict. c. cv).
-Isambard Kingdom Brunel surveyed a route across the Severn and the ferry at New Passage was purchased, but the line failed to raise enough money so was not built.
+Isambard Kingdom Brunel surveyed a route across the Severn and the ferry at New Passage was purchased under authority of the Bristol and South Wales Junction Railway and Aust Ferry Act 1847 (10 & 11 Vict. c. lxxxi), but the line failed to raise enough money so was not built.

 The "Bristol, South Wales and Southampton Union Railway" proposed in 1854 to carry a line through the centre of Bristol and along the Avon Gorge to New Passage, where a train ferry would cross the water.
 This became the "Bristol and South Wales Union Railway" (B&SWUR).
 The Bristol and South Wales Union Act 1857 (20 & 21 Vict. c.
 54) was passed on 27 July 1857 authorising a route to the east and north of Bristol.
 Brunel died in 1859 and the works were completed by Robert Pearson Brereton.